IT Consultants sitting around a conference room table looking at a laptop screen

 1. Because Small Businesses Assume They’re Not Targets

 Many small businesses still believe cybercriminals only go after large enterprises.
-In reality, small businesses are often preferred targets.
+In reality, attackers often prefer small businesses.

 Why?